 Most congenital gastrointestinal (GI) anomalies result in some type of intestinal obstruction, frequently manifesting with feeding difficulties, distention, and emesis at birth or within 1 or 2 days.
-Some congenital GI malformations, such as malrotation, have a very good outcome, whereas others, such as congenital diaphragmatic hernia, have a poor outcome, with a relatively high mortality rate of 10 to 30%.
+Some congenital GI malformations, such as malrotation, have a very good outcome, whereas others, such as congenital diaphragmatic hernia, have a poor outcome (mortality rate of 10 to 30%).

-A common type of anomaly is atresia, in which a segment of the GI tract fails to form or develop normally.
+A common type of anomaly is atresia, in which a segment of the GI tract fails to form or develop normally, or it forms and then is destroyed by an intrauterine event (vascular disruption).
 The most common type is esophageal atresia, followed by atresia in the jejunoileal region and in the duodenum.

 Because about one third of infants with a GI malformation have another congenital anomaly (up to 50% in those with congenital diaphragmatic hernia and up to 70% in those with omphalocele), they should be evaluated for malformations of other organ systems, especially of the central nervous system, heart, and kidneys.